top of page

 Beamline Optical Layout

-Once the SR beam enters into the Vertex 70 with assistance of the matching box, the microscope, Hyperion 2000, coupling to the Vertex 70 focuses the SR beam to micro-scale beam size.
-The beam size at sample position will additionally be adjusted by an auto-aperture system with respect to the sample.
+Once the beam enters into the FT-IR spectrometer, Vertex 70 with assistance of the motorized matching box, and the Hyperion 2000 microscope coupling to the Vertex 70 focuses the IR beam in a wavenumber range of 4000 - 400 cm-1 to micro-scale beam size.
+The beam size at sample position will additionally be adjusted by an auto-aperture system in the Hyperion 2000 with respect to a size of the sample.

 BL4-1optical layout.jpg